cgtinker/BlendArMocap/docs/source/transfer/create_config.rst

 -----------------

 The setup process is quite unique, so lets break it down in steps.
-Objects which have been generated during detection contain an ID to display some additional properties in the *object properties panel*.
+Objects which have been generated during detection contain an ID to display additional properties in the *object properties panel*.
-Those can be modified to either change current mapping properties or even create completely new configurations!
+Those object properties can be modified to either change the current mapping configuration or even create completely new configurations!
-Of course, you can just modify an existing config to improve mapping results.

 The setup options are location in the ``Object constraint properties > BlendArMocap``.